John Dexter

-John Dexter (2 August 1925 – 23 March 1990) was an English theatre, opera and film director.
+John Dexter (2 August 1925 – 23 March 1990) was an English theatre, opera and film director, described in a 100th anniversary tribute as "one of the towering directors in the English-speaking theatre in the second half of the 20th century".
+He was associate director of the Royal National Theatre from 1963 to 1966 and from 1971 to 1975, and director of production from 1974 to 1981 and the production adviser to 1984 at the Metropolitan Opera.

 Theatre

-Born in Derby, Derbyshire, England, Dexter left school at the age of fourteen to serve in the British Army during the Second World War.
-Following the war, he began working as a stage actor before turning to producing and directing shows for repertory companies.
+Born in Derby, Derbyshire, England, Dexter left school at the age of fourteen and served in the British Army during the Second World War.
+Following the war, during which he contracted polio while in Egypt, he began working as a stage actor before turning to producing and directing shows for repertory companies.
 In 1957, he was appointed Associate Director of the English Stage Company based at the Royal Court.

-Dexter's first great success was his production of Roots, in 1959, which brought Joan Plowright to prominence.
+Dexter's first great success was his premiere production of Roots at the Belgrade Theatre, Coventry in May 1959, which brought Joan Plowright to prominence.
 He went on to direct Toys in the Attic (with Wendy Hiller, 1960) and Saint Joan (1963).
-In 1964, he was named Associate Director of the National Theatre of Great Britain, and he produced The Royal Hunt of the Sun (1964).
+In 1964, he was named Associate Director of the National Theatre of Great Britain, and in July produced Peter Shaffer's The Royal Hunt of the Sun at the Chichester Festival Theatre.

 That year, he also directed Othello, with Sir Laurence Olivier, Maggie Smith and Frank Finlay.
 It was considered a tremendous success.
 RCA recorded an audio version, and, the following year, Stuart Burge made a film of the production (now available on DVD) for BHE Films.

-Dexter continued with Hamlet (with music by Conrad Susa, 1969), Equus (one of his triumphs, 1973), Trevor Griffiths's The Party (Lord Olivier's final stage appearance, 1973), Phaedra Britannica (with his friend, Diana Rigg, 1975), The Merchant (aka, Shylock, 1977), As You Like It (with music by Harrison Birtwistle, 1979), Life of Galileo (with Sir Michael Gambon, 1980), The Glass Menagerie (with Jessica Tandy, 1983) and Julius Caesar (1988).
-His final great success was M. Butterfly (1988), on Broadway, and the following year, he staged Die Dreigroschenoper there (with Sting as Macheath), which was to be his final production.
+Dexter continued with Hamlet (with music by Conrad Susa, 1969), the premiere production of Equus (one of his triumphs, 1973), Trevor Griffiths's The Party (Lord Olivier's final stage appearance, 1973), Phaedra Britannica (with his friend, Diana Rigg, 1975), The Merchant (aka, Shylock, 1977), As You Like It (with music by Harrison Birtwistle, 1979), Life of Galileo (with Sir Michael Gambon, 1980), The Glass Menagerie (with Jessica Tandy, 1983) and Julius Caesar (1988).
+His final great success was M. Butterfly (1988), on Broadway, and the following year, he staged Die Dreigroschenoper there (with Sting as Macheath and conducted by Julius Rudel), which was to be his final production.

+Other plays directed by him included Do I Hear a Waltz?, Le Misanthrope,. and Pygmalion, the latter both with Diana Rigg and Alex McCowen, the Shaw later issued on 2 LPs by Argo.
+When he left the National Theatre, the critic Kenneth Tynan, asked who might replace him, replied "no one can replace John Dexter.